Your online Kodiak Corner!

 - You will need to activate your ctcLink account before you can use it to register for classes.
 Complete information on Cascadia's ctcLink page.

 - Contact Enrollment Services with questions at 425-352-8860 or firstname.lastname@example.org.

 View or print your Student Schedule.

-Due to impacts related to COVID-19, there may be disruptions or suspensions to international mail for certain destinations.
+COVID-19 DISCLAIMER: Due to impacts related to the pandemic, there may be disruptions or suspensions to international mail for certain destinations.
 If you are ordering an official transcript to be mailed internationally, please check the USPS International Service Alerts website to see if your destination will have international mail service available.
 Please be aware information and mail service may quickly change.

 Former students who attended or graduated prior to Spring 2020 will need to set up a ctcLink account to access unofficial transcripts.
 Cascadia College now uses a new system for student self-service or new student online system, called ctcLink.
 As part of this process, all students including former students will be assigned a new ctcLink student ID and login password through the ctcLink system.
 Learn more and activate your new ctcLink account at www.cascadia.edu/ctcLink.

 Credits earned at colleges or universities that are recognized by a regional accreditation association or Ministry of Education are accepted for evaluation to transfer to your degree or certificate at Cascadia.
 No more than 5 credits of "D" level work will be accepted.
 Official transcripts are reviewed and credits transferred after you have registered for classes for your first quarter.
 Evaluations are completed in the order in which official transcripts and the Evaluation Request form are received.

 Complete the Transcript Evaluation Request Form and send your previous college and university official transcripts.
 Official transcripts can be submitted electronically directly from your previous institution or mailed to:

 18345 Campus Way NE